-Therefore, it has been surprising to find that secondary progressions were also discussed by Vettius Valens, over 1500 years prior to their independent invention by Placidus.
-Unlike primary directions, secondary progressions were not widespread in Hellenistic astrology.
+Surprisingly, secondary progressions were also discussed by Vettius Valens.
+Valens was a 2nd century Hellenistic astrologer.
+Therefore, his discussion is over 1500 years prior to the independent invention of the technique by Placidus.
+However, unlike primary directions, secondary progressions were not widespread in Hellenistic astrology.
 Like many other predictive techniques, evidence of their use in that era survives only in the work of Valens.

-Valens discussed two methods of secondary progressions in the final book, Book IX, of his Anthology.
+Valens discussed two methods of secondary progressions in Book IX, the final book of his Anthology.
 The first is the standard method in which one determines the age of the native, and then adds that many years in days to the birth date and looks at the transits to the natal chart on that day.

 It is necessary to calculate as follows: add a number of days to the birth date equivalent to the age (in years) of the native.
 Then, having first determined the date, whether in the following month or in the birth month itself, cast a horoscope for that day. <See> which star, if any, is in the Ascendant or is coming into conjunction with another star, and whether it is moving from an angle to a point following or preceding an angle, or from a point <following or> preceding an angle to an angle, or whether it was rising at the date of the delivery but is now setting or coming to some unrelated phase, or to something better.
 You may consider these to be the periodic forecasts.
 (Valens, Anthologies, Book IX, Ch.
 3, Riley trans., 2010, p.
 154)

-It is pretty cool to see Valens using this symbolic rationale of equating smaller units of astrological time with larger units of time in one’s life, and it certainly opens the door for validating the type of thinking that goes into other similar symbolic progressions, such as tertiary progressions (each day after birth represents a lunar month of life) and solar arc directions (each planet and point progresses at the same rate in one year as the Sun does in a day following the birth).
+It is pretty cool to see Valens using this symbolic rationale of equating smaller units of astrological time with larger units of time in one’s life.
+It opens the door for validating the basis of other modern symbolic progressions.
+Symbolic progressions abound in modern astrology, including tertiary progressions (1 day = a lunar month of life) and solar arc directions (everything progresses at the same rate in one year as the Sun does in a day following the birth).

-The basic secondary progression as described by Valens can be accomplished in the free open-source astrological program, Morinus, by selecting “Secondary Directions” from the “Chart” menu or pressing CTRL+SHIFT+F4 while a chart is open.
-This type of progression is a useful predictive device.
+The basic secondary progression as described by Valens can be accomplished in the free open-source astrological program, Morinus.
+Just select “Secondary Directions” from the “Chart” menu or pressing CTRL+SHIFT+F4 while a chart is open.
+As we’ll see, this type of progression is a useful predictive device.

 Progressed Sun to Natal Saturn at Cobain’s Death

-For instance, note that in Kurt Cobain’s natal chart the Sun, which moves about a degree a day, is about 27 degrees before Saturn in the chart.
-Kurt died at Age 27, and as we can see from the chart of the secondary progression it was when his Sun progressed to his Saturn (i.e. the Sun conjoined Saturn 27 days after he was born which is symbolic of Age 27).
-In the chart for 27 days after birth, the Sun is at 28°49′ of Pisces, which is in the same degree as his natal Saturn with the disc of the Sun actually spanning over that exact Saturn position.
-This fits with some of the other things noted for Cobain’s death (also see Kurt’s synastry with Courtney Love), especially the Sun-Saturn conjunction at his solar return for the year.
+In Kurt Cobain’s natal chart, the Sun, which moves about a degree a day, is about 27° behind Saturn.
+Kurt died at Age 27.
+As we can see from the chart of the secondary progression, he died when the Sun progressed to Saturn.
+In other words, the Sun conjoined Saturn 27 days after he was born which is symbolic of Age 27.
+In the chart for 27 days after birth, the Sun is at 28°49′ of Pisces, which is in the same degree as his natal Saturn.
+The disc of the Sun (half a degree wide) actually spans over that exact Saturn position.

-While the simple method of looking at the transits so many days after birth as years in age is a good method for most purposes, it should be noted that the Moon moves about 13 degrees in a day, so its position could differ somewhat after just half a day.
-For this reason, we might want a more precise measure of secondary progressions sometimes to measure exactly where the progressed Moon would be after so many months, as twelfths of a day, has passed in addition to years as days.
-One way to do this is simply to add about a degree to the position of the SP position of the Moon for each month after the birthday, since the Moon travels a little over a degree each twelfth of a day.
+One way to do this is simply to add about a little over a degree to the position of the SP Moon for each month after the birthday.
+On average, the Moon travels a little over a degree each twelfth of a day (symbolic of each month).
+Therefore, that method will allow us to know the approximate month that the SP Moon will complete an aspect to a natal factor.
 Also, some software programs will calculate the SP Moon position for a particular day after birth.
 This can be useful as the SP Moon can be very significant in predictive timing.

 Carradine Sun-Saturn Intensifications from SP Sun and Moon

-While secondary progressions are almost wholly absent from ancient astrology, appearing as almost an afterthought in the last book of Valens’s Anthology, they can be an informative addition to our arsenal of annual techniques for prediction.
+Secondary progressions were almost absent from ancient astrology.
+They appear almost as an afterthought in the last book of Valens’s Anthology.
+But they can be considered a Hellenistic predictive technique.
+More importantly, they can be an informative addition to our arsenal of annual techniques for prediction.
 Take some time to explore them for yourself.